pgh-pep/SeaWeed/README.md

 ## About Us

 Pitt Electric Propulsion is the University of Pittsburgh's first electric vehicle team.
 We are a student-run not-for-profit engineering team interested in the future of electric vehicle and transportation technology.
-We compete annually in the American Society of Naval Engineers' [Promoting Electric Propulsion for Small Craft Competition](https://www.navalengineers.org/Education/Promoting-Electric-Propulsion-PEP).
+We compete annually in the American Society of Naval Engineers' [Promoting Electric Propulsion for Small Craft Competition](https://www.navalengineers.org/Education/Promoting-Electric-Propulsion-PEP) and RoboNation's [RoboBoat](https://roboboat.org/) competition.
 In addition to this autonomous electric boat, we are developing an electric C-Stock racing boat.
 Please visit our website or contact us to learn more about the team!

 To contact us: <br />
 - Website: [https://www.pittelectricpropulsion.com/](https://www.pittelectricpropulsion.com/) <br />